-Understanding a company's financial statements is step one in evaluating investment potential.
-There are three primary statements—the balance sheet, income statement, and statement of cash flow—each providing a different perspective on a company's financial well-being.
-This article looks at the first of these documents, the balance sheet.
+Understanding a company's financial statements is step 1 in evaluating investment potential.
+There are 3 primary statements—the balance sheet, income statement, and statement of cash flow—each providing a different perspective on a company's financial well-being.
+This article looks at the first of these documents: the balance sheet.

-A popular definition of the balance sheet is that it is a snapshot, a picture of a company's financial status at one single point in time.
-This is often expressed by the formula that gives the balance sheet its name: Assets = Liabilities + Shareholder Equity.
+A popular definition of the balance sheet is that it's a snapshot, a picture of a company's financial status at one single point in time.
+This is often expressed by the formula that gives the balance sheet its name: assets = liabilities + shareholder equity.
 Quite simply, what a company owns must be paid for, i.e., "balanced" by moneys invested or borrowed.

 Assets are what the company owns—cash, property, equipment, inventory, etc. Liabilities are what it owes—debt, rent, payroll, bills from its suppliers.
 Shareholder equity, sometimes called stock equity, would be what's left, the company's net worth.

 Beneath those 3 banners are a variety of accounts or line items that provide more detailed information.
 These vary by industry and by company, but generally speaking, you can expect to see these categories: Current assets comprise anything that could be converted to cash within a year.
 Long-term assets are those not intended for sale within a year, such as property, plant, and equipment, or PPE; some financial assets; and goodwill.
 Goodwill expresses the value of a company in excess of its physical assets or actual book value.
 A superior reputation and a well-known name may not be tangible, but they are valuable assets nonetheless; when a company is sold, the purchaser pays a premium for these assets, which appear on the balance sheet as goodwill.